 Webinar Summary

-Traditional social skills programs often aim to teach neurodivergent students how to look more neurotypical—frequently at the cost of authenticity, wellbeing, and self-esteem.
+Traditional social skills programs often aim to teach neurodivergent students how to look more neurotypical, frequently at the cost of authenticity, wellbeing, and self-esteem.

-This webinar reframes social learning through a neurodiversity-affirming lens, focusing on understanding communication differences rather than correcting them.
+This webinar reframes social learning through a neurodiversity-affirming lens, focusing on understanding social communication differences rather than correcting them.
 Led by speech pathologist Liz Baird, the session explores how educators can support social connection, communication, and relationship-building without enforcing conformity or masking.

 This Webinar Covers